aalokhya/MySQL/README.md

 ## 📫 Connect

 Feel free to fork, star ⭐, or share suggestions and learning resources.

-Happy querying! 💻✨
+**Happy Querying! 🧠💾**